ppetrovtv/pine_script_docs/source/essential/Strategies.rst

 real-time, orders would be executed on every new tick.

 It is also possible to emulate an *order queue*.
-The setting is called *Verify Price For Limit Orders* and can be found in strategy properties or set in the script's code with ``strategy(..., backtest_fill_limits_assumption=X)``.
+The setting is called *Verify Price For Limit Orders* and can be found in strategy properties, or set in the script's code with ``strategy(..., backtest_fill_limits_assumption=X)``.
 The specified value is a minimum price movements in number of points/pips (default value is 0).
 A limit order is filled if the current price is better (higher for sell